Sport in Glasgow: Other Sports

 Glasgow was also the birthplace of Scotland's American football scene, which although not as strong as in its early years continues to the present day.
 The Glasgow Lions were the first team to be formed in Scotland in 1984.
 Between 1998 and 2004,the Scottish Claymores played some or all of their home games each season at Hampden and the venue also hosted World Bowl XI.

-Glasgow is also host to Scotland's only professional basketball team, the Glasgow Rocks.
+Glasgow was also host to Scotland's only professional basketball team, the Glasgow Rocks, before the teams move to the Playsport Arena in East Kilbride and their rebrand to the Caledonia Gladiators.

 Speedway racing is staged at Saracen Park in Hawthorn Street, on the north side of the City.
 During March to October the Glasgow Tigers race in the British Premier League.

 Glasgow Green has been home to Glasgow's rowing clubs since the mid-nineteenth century.
 Crowds of spectators turned up to watch regattas in the late 19th and early 20th centuries.
 Although the crowds now watch football instead, rowing on the Clyde continues to this day.
 Glasgow University Boat Club thrives alongside other academic and public clubs and there are a number of competitions held on the river every year.

 Glasgow bid to host the 2018 Summer Youth Olympics but lost to Buenos Aires in the 4 July 2013 vote.